Injured in a Hit-and-Run Accident and Don’t Know What to Do?

 When you’ve been injured in a hit-and-run accident, it catches you off guard.
 Most people don’t expect to get injured in a car accident – but when that happens and the other driver flees the scene of the crash, it can leave you feeling helpless.
 That’s why you need our law firm in your corner, advocating for your best interests.

-Whether you want someone to help you locate and seek compensation from the responsible driver or require an individual with experience handling insurance claims, you can count on Kent car accident attorney Zach Herschensohn to deliver.
+Whether you want someone to help you locate and seek compensation from the responsible driver or require an individual with experience handling insurance claims, you can count on Zach Herschensohn.
 Best of all?
 We work on a contingency fee basis.
 That means you don’t pay anything unless we win.
 Contact us today for your free consultation.